emmt/EasyFITS.jl/README.md

 io = open(fits"...", mode)
 ```

-where `"..."` is a quoted string to specify the file name.
+where `"..."` is a quoted string to specify the file name literally.

 Call `close(io)` to close the FITS file associated with the `FitsIO` instance
 `io`.
 Call `isopen(io)` to check whether the FITS file associated with the
 `FitsIO` instance `io` is open.
-Closing the FITS file is automatically done,
+Closing the FITS file is automatically done, if
-if needed, when the instance is garbage collected.
+needed, when the instance is garbage collected.

 The do-block syntax is supported to automatically close the FITS file: